Complimentary credit audit, tips and questions

 Credit Repair & Financial Advice Blog

-What is a debt-to-income ratio and how is it calculated?
+What is a Debt-to-income Ratio & How is it Calculated?

 A debt-to-income ratio is a number used to measure a person’s ability to manage their debt.
 This number is calculated using two key pieces of financial information: your debt and your income.
 By taking your total monthly debt and your total monthly income, which includes any money earned prior to taxes and deductions, you can determine your debt-to-income ratio.